Codeception/codeception.github.com/docs/modules/REST.md

 #### seeResponseMatchesJsonType

-Checks that Json matches provided types.
+Checks that JSON matches provided types.
 In case you don't know the actual values of JSON data returned you can match them by type.
-Starts check with a root element.
-If JSON data is array it will check the first element of an array.
+It starts the check with a root element.
+If JSON data is an array it will check all elements of it.
 You can specify the path in the json which should be checked with JsonPath

 Basic example: